austince/lost-waves/README.md

 ## Final Screenshots

-They don't quit have the same effect as they would projected onto the surrounding walls, but you get the gist.
+They don't quite have the same effect as they would projected onto the surrounding walls, but you get the gist.

 <div align="center">
 <img src="./frames/blob-waves-5193.png" height="400">